sfDesat/cold-breath/README.md

 - Status effect integration (fire resistance, slowness etc)
 - Other players breath
 - More visual breath configuration
+- Support temperature mods like Though As Nails

 ****
 #### Compatibility and Performance: